Proud parent of a Feist who’s looking to learn more or thinking about getting a Feist dog? Learn the facts about this dog breed here:

 Feists are small, compact and muscular dogs.
 They have slightly rounded heads, tapered muzzles, black noses and ears that stick up.
 They have strong necks and shoulders, deep chests, sturdy legs and tails that are set high.
-Feists have short, smooth coats that come in red brindle, red & white, black, black & tan, tricolor (black, tan & white) and blue & white.
+Feists have short, smooth coats that come in red brindle, red & white, black, black & tan, tricolor (black, tan & white) and blue & white and in varieties such as Mountain Feist or Treeing Feist.
 Overall, Feists have an alert and outgoing look.

 Who gets along with Feist dogs?

 What are Feist dogs like to live with?

 Feists have lots of energy, but around the home they aren’t likely to bounce off the walls — in fact, they are more than happy to cuddle on the couch.
 Easy to train and eager to please, Feists can help on the farm, in the field or in the yard.
 And if you have a rat problem, they will soon make it go away.
 They also love to play in the park and jog through the neighborhood.